Senate of Nigeria: Legislation

 Bills may be introduced in either chamber of the National Assembly.

-Checks and Balances
+Checks and balances

 The constitution provides several unique functions for the Senate that form its ability to "check and balance" other elements of the Federal Government of Nigeria.
 These include the requirement that the Senate may advise and must consent to some of the President's government appointments; also the Senate must consent to all treaties with foreign governments and it tries all impeachments.

-Majority and minority parties

-The "Majority party" is the party that either has a majority of seats or can form a coalition or caucus with a majority of seats; if two or more parties are tied the Senate President's affiliation determines which party becomes the majority party.
-The second largest party is the Minority party.

-Term

-Senators are to serve a term of four years until a General election.
-Senators have unlimited tenure and can remain in the chamber for as long as they are re-elected in general elections.